icyspace/MudPiInflux/README.md

 * [Installing InfluxDB & Grafana on Raspberry Pi](https://simonhearne.com/2020/pi-influx-grafana/)
 * [Install Grafana on Raspberry Pi](https://grafana.com/tutorials/install-grafana-on-raspberry-pi/#1)

-# Building Grafana Dashbard on Mudpi
+# Building Grafana Dashboard on Mudpi
 ## Prerequisite
-Confirm the sofware installed on raspbery pi are both working
+Confirm the software installed on raspberry pi are both working
 1. [Installing MudPi from Github](https://mudpi.app/guides/6)
 1. Follow This guide to install Influx and Grafana you can skip step 0 - [Guide](https://simonhearne.com/2020/pi-influx-grafana/)
 1. (Optional) Follow through with the network speed tutorial if you want to learn more about how data flows from Influx to Grafana. - [Guide](https://simonhearne.com/2020/pi-speedtest-influx)